Dozens sentenced to death over murders of U.N. experts in Congo

 "The investigation and ultimately this trial have failed to uncover the full truth about what happened.
 Congolese authorities, with U.N. support, should now investigate the critical role that senior officials may have played in the murders," he said.

 Sweden's foreign minister Ann Linde, echoed that call on Twitter: "Crucial that investigation concerning others involved continues to further uncover truth and bring justice.
-We encourage authorities to fully cooperate with the UN mechanism."
+We encourage Congo authorities to fully cooperate with the U.N. mechanism."

 (Reporting by Aaron Ross; Editing by Hugh Lawson)